Funding opportunities for undergraduate research

 Interns-to-Scholars (I2S) program

-I2S is a new pilot program designed to enable undergraduates, especially sophomores, to work as paid assistants on faculty scholarly, creative, or research projects in all disciplines.
+I2S is a new program designed to enable undergraduates, especially sophomores, to work as assistants on faculty scholarly, creative, or research projects in all disciplines.
+Interns receive a stipend for participation.
 Find out more about the I2S program.

 Hooper Undergraduate Research Award (HURA)